Chuanlong21/EmailAssignment/README.md

 ### Retry mechanism
 When the email fails to be sent, the application will retry sending, up to 3 times with an interval of 2 seconds between each sending attempt.
 You can see there will be 3 `faillog` created under `Log` folder.

+#### test by:
+    1. Provides incorrect SMTP configuration.
+    2. Use Postman to send the request and observe whether the retry mechanism takes effect.